InterLinked1/lbbs/README.rst

 Note that :code:`X-Spam-Level` only gives you the ability to filter by intervals of 1.
 If you want more granular control than that, you should use the :code:`X-Spam-Score` header instead::

    # This MailScript rule will reject any messages with a spam score of 7.7 or greater
-   RULE
-   MATCH DIRECTION IN
-   MATCH HEADER X-Spam-Score >= 7.7
+   QRULE HEADER X-Spam-Score >= 7.7 ACTION REJECT
-   ACTION REJECT
-   ENDRULE

 Both Sieve and MailScript rules can also be configured globally (system-wide), in addition to per-mailbox.
 This is useful if you as the postmaster want to reject all mail above a certain spam level.
 There are two global Sieve scripts that can be configured and one global MailScript script.
 All of these files must be named as follows and placed in the root maildir: